Steps to Starting a Small Business: #2 – The Implementation

 You know – the BORING stuff like the legal FORM of your business, choose an accounting method, apply for an EIN, set up a business checking account, order business cards and stationery – yada, yada, yada!

-Remember, I’ve worked with HUNDREDS of wanna-be small business owners and I have to say, the $500 or less plan is a very dangerous point of view to adopt.
+Remember, I’ve worked with HUNDREDS of wanna-be small business owners and I have to say, the $300 or less plan is a very dangerous point of view to adopt.

-Remember, when you’re starting your own small business everything is going to take longer and cost more than you planned.
+When you’re starting your own small business everything is going to take longer and cost more than you planned.

 Chances are, you aren’t a MASTER at all of the jobs you’re going to need performed in your small business, so you should probably plan on farming out at least SOME of the work.

-• If you’re not a web developer, you’ll probably need to hire one to create your website or blog.
+- If you’re not a web developer, you’ll probably need to hire one to create your website or blog.

-• If you’re not an accountant, you probably need to find one to help you set up the book keeping for your business.
+- If you’re not an accountant, you probably need to find one to help you set up the book keeping for your business.

-• If you’re not a graphic artist, you’ll probably need to hire one to create your logo and identity package.
+- If you’re not a graphic artist, you’ll probably need to hire one to create your logo and identity package.

 The list goes on and on.
 (Trust me!)

-When you adopt the “I can do this for $250 or less”, then the biggest obstacle you face as you start your small business is trying to do EVERYTHING yourself.
+Without a doubt, the biggest obstacle you face as you start your small business is trying to do EVERYTHING yourself.

 Several years ago, I wrestled with a client for almost a year over the opening page to her website.
-That’s right, it took 12 months to create a single page.
+That’s right, it took 12 full months to create a single page.
 She was obsessed with not only controlling every aspect of the appearance of her website, but she was EQUALLY determined to spend as little as possible.

 Time is NOT money.
 You can always make more money.
 You can’t make more time!